 Clearly, skilled and knowledgeable legal help from a veteran sex crime defense attorney is vital for defendants.

 If you or a loved one faces a sex crime charge in Montgomery County, Fort Bend County, Houston or elsewhere in Harris County, notify the Neal Davis Law Firm.
-Contact us today, and we will quickly provide you a free legal review of your case.
+Contact us today, and we will quickly provide you a legal review of your case.